What are the downsides of using JavaScript to build an entire webpage?

 3 answers

-by declan_ritchie , a year ago
+by declan_ritchie , 2 years ago

 @terrence